RealityProgrammer/Overseer-Inspector/README.md

   <h2>Tab Group</h2>
   WIP...
 </a>

+# Some rule need to be remembered
+## Coloring parameter
+Coloring will always be in either #RRGGBB, #RRGGBBAA, rgb(red, green, blue) or rgba(red, green, blue, alpha).
+In rgb or rgba representation, numerical values are treated as integer by default (0-255), and treated as floating point number if there is a decimal separator "."
+(0-1).

+## Inheritance
+Inheritance might not work very well for now (especially parent's methods, properties).
+But it's currently work in progress.

 # Acknowledgement
 This is one person project, everything might not be performance, nor be bug free, but suggestion and bug report are highly welcomed.